Developer

 When processing events it is important to keep in mind the following:

-• Event acknowledgement - you must call messageProcessed(transferId, messageId) for avi:ecosystem.migration:uploaded:app_data events within 15 minutes of receiving the event.
+• Event acknowledgement - you must call messageProcessed(transferId, messageId) for avi:ecosystem.migration:uploaded:app_data events within 15 minutes of either

 • Events are not ordered - the platform may send events in a different order e.g. avi:ecosystem.migration:uploaded:app_data may appear before avi:ecosystem.migration:triggered:listener.